xiaoharper/aml-components/component-pipeline-overview.md

 ## What is Azure Machine Learning component?
 A component is self-contained set of code that performs one step in the ML workflow (pipeline), such as data preprocessing, model training, model scoring and so on.
 A component is analogous to a function, in that it has a name, parameters, expects certain input and returns some value.

-Data scientists or developers can wrap their arbitrary code as component by following the component specification .
+Data scientists or developers can wrap their arbitrary code as Azure Machine Learning component by following the component specification .

-#### Component specification
+### Component specification

-A component specification in YAML format describes the component for the Azure Machine Learning system.
+A component specification in YAML format describes the component in the Azure Machine Learning system.
 A component definition has the following parts:

 - **Metadata:** name, description, etc.
 - **Interface:**: input/output specifications (name, type, description, default value, etc).